ivycle94/GhostBustr-client/README.md

 # TEAM GhostBustr

 # User Story:
+**As a Public User:**
+- navigate through a list of haunted destinations.
+- click on individual destinations to view information to the specific destination.
+- sign up

 **As a Logged in User:**
+- log in
-- they will to be able to navigate through a list of haunted destinations and view.
+- navigate through a list of haunted destinations.
-- they will be able to click on individual destinations which will show them more information to the specific destination.
+- click on individual destinations to view information to the specific destination.

-- they will be able to review the haunted location and their information with the ability to add to a personal list with details after travel or making a new location
-- they will be able to edit locations with details after marking that they've traveled to that destination
+- keep a list of the locations they've visted.
+- review the haunted locations they've visited.
+- log personal details and information of each visit they visited.
+- edit and remove visited locations
+- create a a new location for other user's to see publicly
+- sign out

+# Routes Table:
+- coming soon.

 # Wireframe:
 - Sign in page: